-As the holder of record or beneficial owner of shares, you are invited to attend the annual meeting.
-Please note, however, that if you are a beneficial owner, you may not vote your shares in person at the meeting unless you obtain a "legal proxy" from the record holder that holds your shares.
+As the holder of record or beneficial owner of shares, you are invited to attend the virtual Annual Meeting.
+Please note, however, that if you are a beneficial owner, you may not vote your shares electronically at the virtual meeting unless you obtain a "legal proxy" from the record holder that holds your shares.
+Instructions for requesting the "legal proxy" from the record holder will be mailed to beneficial owners.